Gvistic/Asailify/README.md

 # Asailify

-Asailify is a discord bot, and its primary purpose is to catch potential spammers/raiders/scammers.
+Asailify is a discord bot, and its primary purpose is to catch potential spammers/raiders/scammers and help avoid attacks.
 The name of the bot is a word play on "Assail".
 To Assail means to Attack or Assault, however the bot does the opposite of this and helps divert "Attacks" or "Assaults".